 The Holy Bible is a huge work of history, literature and faith.
 We can devote entire lifetimes to its passages.
 The Old Testament lays the groundwork for the New Testament, and the New Testament brings conclusion to the Old.
 The Holy Bible is not necessarily an easy read, but it doesn't have to be difficult, either.
 Here are some of our tips:

 Your first step will be to get your own Bible, and you'll find there are many different ones available.
-If you're buying for the first time, we recommend speaking with our Christian Education Director, Jan Hoover, one of our pastors, a well-read Christian friend or the staff at a Christian bookstore.
+The United Methodist Church makes heavy use of the New Revised Standard Edition (NRSV), and the Common English Bible (CEB).
+Also in frequent use in our church are the New International Version (NIV), The Message translation (MSG), and the Good News Translation (GNT).
+If you're buying for the first time, we recommend speaking with one of our pastors, a well-read Christian friend or the staff at a Christian bookstore.
 They will be able to give you guidance on the different versions and translations, as well as other biblical study resources.

 Sunday Morning Childcare